 Credit for previous study

-You can apply for up to 24 credit points of credit if you have already completed studies that the faculty deems equivalent to those in the GDP.
-You must have completed these units of study within an APAC accredited degree program within the previous 10 years.
+You can apply for up to 24 credit points of credit if you have already completed units of study that the faculty deems equivalent to those to be undertaken in the GDP.
+You must have completed these units of study within an APAC accredited degree program within the last 10 years.
 Equivalent study at an international university may be acceptable.
-If you are seeking credit, you should complete the relevant application for credit form available from the Faculty of Science.
+If you are seeking credit, you should complete the relevant online credit application form along with your admission application.

 How to apply